anamba/adventofcode2019/README.md

 ## Day 7

 * Briefly considered going all in on processes and messages and all that, but ended up just making the fewest changes possible.
+* Revised the following day to use processes, which turned out to require even fewer changes than avoiding processes!
+Ha.